 Eutelsat S.A. gave a financial guarantee to the pension fund administering the pension scheme established by the Inter-Governmental Organisation (IGO) when the latter transferred its operations to Eutelsat S.A. in 2001.
-This defined-benefit pension scheme was closed, and the vested pension rights were frozen prior to the transfer.
-The financial guarantee provided by Eutelsat S.A. is valued and recorded in the same manner as a define-benefit pension commitment, although the Group did not directly take over the statutory commitments contracted with the IGO.
-This guarantee can be called under certain conditions to compensate for future under-funding of the plan, with no quantitative threshold triggering the call on this guarantee.
+This defined-benefit pension scheme was closed and the vested pension rights were frozen prior to the transfer.
+The financial guarantee provided by Eutelsat S.A. is valued and recorded in the same manner as a definebenefit pension commitment, although the Group did not directly take over the statutory commitments contracted with the IGO.
+This guarantee can be called under certain conditions to compensate for future under-funding of the plan.